telicent-oss/smart-caches-core/docs/index.md

 Please see [JAX-RS Base Server](jaxrs-base-server/index.md) documentation for more details.

-## Backup Tracker
+## Action Tracker

-The Backup Tracker is an API for synchronising backup operation state between cooperating microservices, this allows the primary services that orchestrates backup operations to inform secondary services that a backup/restore operation is happening.
+The Action Tracker is an API for synchronising action state between cooperating microservices, this allows the primary services that orchestrates actions to inform secondary services that an action is happening.
 Those secondary services can then take appropriate actions e.g. pausing activity, resetting their state etc.

-Please see [Backup Tracker](backup-tracker/index.md) documentation for more details.
+Please see [Action Tracker](action-tracker/index.md) documentation for more details.

 # Building Pipelines